-How do I modify the height of the retaining wall or create a stepped wall top?
+How do I modify the height of the retaining wall or create a stepped top?

 The height of a retaining wall is initially determined by the heights of the terrain on either side of the wall.
-A stepped top can be easily added to a retaining wall in a cross section/elevation view.
+Once placed, a retaining wall can be modified using various edit handles in a Cross Section/Elevation view.

 Open the plan in which you would like to add a retaining wall, or create a new plan by selecting File> New Plan .